Food Cost Control: Complete Guide for SA Restaurants

 What is a good food cost percentage for a restaurant?

-For full-service restaurants in South Africa, 28–35% is a common and healthy range.
-Fast food and QSR often sit at 25–30% because of higher volume and standardised portions.
-“Good” depends on your concept: fine dining may run 30–35%, while a high-volume burger operation might target 25–28%.
+For full-service restaurants in South Africa, 28–35% is a common range; fast food and QSR often sit at 25–30%.
+Fine dining may run 30–35%, while a high-volume burger operation might target 25–28%.
 The key is to know your number and keep it stable.

 How often should I calculate food costs?

-At minimum, monthly: do a full inventory count, add purchases, subtract ending inventory for COGS, and divide by food revenue.
-For tighter control, weekly food cost calculations (or at least weekly counts of high-value items) help you catch problems before they blow the month’s margin.
-Many operators do weekly COGS with a full count once a month.
+At minimum, monthly: full inventory count, add purchases, subtract ending inventory for COGS, divide by food revenue.
+For tighter control, weekly calculations or weekly counts of high-value items help you catch problems before they blow the month’s margin.

 How do I handle food cost increases without raising prices?